Sunday 18 December 2016

 Some websites list Sinclair-style pseudo-text bitmap modes as "text modes" too, so it can be confusing.
 The accurate distinction between pseudo-text, fixed character set modes and fully editable character set modes is not made often enough.

-Why were there so few Z80-based memory mapped character graphics?
+Why were there so few Z80-based computers with memory mapped character graphics?
 Surely, if the 6502 can whizz user-defined characters around the screen, the Z80 could whizz considerably more?

 I don't know.
 Maybe the engineers thought the Z80 was in any case powerful enough to handle bitmap graphics (a very marketable feature back then).
 Or, there may be some bus-architectural reason why combining Z80 with a sophisticated character display would be difficult or result in something that brings complications for the programmer or additional contentions with the other chips.
 I'm especially wondering this as there are Z80-computers with a char display (Aquarius, Sharp series, Laser) but without editable characters.
 A full 256-character set would have eaten 2K of RAM though.